Rule 1.6. Confidentiality of Information.

 (b)(1) to prevent reasonably certain death or substantial bodily harm;

-(b)(2) to prevent the client from committing a crime or fraud that is reasonably certain to result in substantial injury to the financial interest or property of another and in furtherance of which the client has used the lawyer’s services;
+(b)(2) to prevent the client from committing a crime or fraud that is reasonably certain to result in substantial injury to the financial interests or property of another and in furtherance of which the client has used or is using the lawyer’s services;

 (b)(4) to secure legal advice about the lawyer's compliance with these Rules;

-(b)(6) to comply with other law or a court order.
+(b)(6) to comply with other law or a court order; or

-(c) For purposes of this rule, representation of a client includes counseling a lawyer about the need for or availability of treatment for substance abuse or psychological or emotional problems by members of the Utah State Bar serving on an Utah State Bar endorsed lawyer assistance program.
+(d) For purposes of this rule, representation of a client includes counseling a lawyer about the need for or availability of treatment for substance abuse or psychological or emotional problems by members of the Utah State Bar serving on a Utah State Bar endorsed lawyer assistance program.

 A fundamental principle in the client-lawyer relationship is that, in the absence of the client’s informed consent, the lawyer must not reveal information relating to the representation.
 See Rule 1.0(e) for the definition of informed consent.
 This contributes to the trust that is the hallmark of the client-lawyer relationship.
 The client is thereby encouraged to seek legal assistance and to communicate fully and frankly with the lawyer even as to embarrassing or legally damaging subject matter.
 The lawyer needs this information to represent the client effectively and, if necessary, to advise the client to refrain from wrongful conduct.
 Almost without exception, clients come to lawyers in order to determine their rights and what is, in the complex of laws and regulations, deemed to be legal and correct.
 Based upon experience, lawyers know that almost all clients follow the advice given, and the law is upheld.